phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1131689
-#Number of Trump Tweets: 356591
+#Number of Trump Tweets: 357019
-#Number of Cruz Tweets: 245740
+#Number of Cruz Tweets: 246082
-#Number of Clinton Tweets: 234406
+#Number of Clinton Tweets: 234649
-#Number of Sanders Tweets: 154476
+#Number of Sanders Tweets: 154599
-#Number of Rubio Tweets: 61189
+#Number of Rubio Tweets: 61250
 #Number of Jeb!
-Tweets: 47585
+Tweets: 47639
-#Number of Carson Tweets: 17485
+#Number of Carson Tweets: 17524
-#Number of Kasich Tweets: 12929
+#Number of Kasich Tweets: 12956
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---